jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

                  </authentication>
              </security-domain>

-For more information, refer to the  <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> and find Security --> EJB3 Security.
+For more information, refer to the  <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> and find Security --> Servlet Security.

 ## Deploying the Quickstart